You now have fields to help drive the visualizations in the failed login dashboard.

 You now have a dashboard with one panel.
 This panel shows the total number of failed authentications.
 In addition to the total count, you can add panels that show counts for failures on valid and invalid accounts.

 Generate single value visualizations showing invalid and valid account login failures.

 - Follow the preceding steps to run a search, create a single value visualization, and add captions.
 Use the following search strings and captions for the two new visualizations.
 Run the search over the All time time range.

 Visualization showing Search Caption Login failures on invalid accounts

 sourcetype=secure failed NOT "invalid user" | stats count

-- Save each visualization as a report and add it to the dashboard.
+- Save each visualization as a report and add it to the dashboard that you created in Part 4.
 The dashboard panels now look like the following example.
 The counts displayed might vary.

 Part 6: Start customizing dashboard layout

 To save space, put all of the dashboard panels in one row.